tpasipanodya/exposed-extensions/README.md

 # Hephaestus

 A collection of Kotlin tools for simplifying backend development.
 Currently, Includes the following:
-- A declarative, functional & dynamic graphql client.
+- A declarative graphql client.
-- Augmented [Exposed](https://github.com/JetBrains/Exposed) with tables that enable the following:
+- Logical tenant isolation, soft deletes and  (and more) via [Exposed](https://github.com/tpasipanodya/Exposed).
 - Declarative mapping KOJOs to and from A database via [Exposed](https://github.com/JetBrains/Exposed).
-  - Tenant isolation
-  - Soft deletes
-  - Audit timestamp fields.

 Soon to be added:
 - [Kgraphql](https://kgraphql.io) augmented with the following: